-Plastic pallets represent an even higher hazard as plastic burns as hot as wood for a longer time.
+Plastic pallets present an even higher hazard as plastic burns as hot as wood for a longer time.
 Burning pools of plastic can flow and spread fire to other areas of a facility.
 The combustion of plastic may also produce large quantities of smoke.

 Storing pallets on edge

 When pallets are stood on edge, they create a vertical flue space that allows for rapid burning.
 A flue is a duct or pipe that conveys exhaust gases.
 A vertical configuration provides the greatest amount of surface area for combustion.
 A fire occurring at the base of a pallet will spread upward as the rising gases preheat the thin slats above it.
 This preheating and high airflow leads to a rapid fire spread throughout the pallet pile.

 Flat stacking pallets

 Flat stacking of pallets provides less surface area for combustion.
 When one pallet is placed on the next, the thin slats typically cover each other, limiting the available surface area.
-However, the open area between slats provides a large vertical flue space for fire spread.
+However, the open area between slats provides a large vertical flue space for fire to spread.

 Many facilities opt to store idle pallets in racks, which presents a significant fire risk.
-Pallets stored in racks have unrestricted airflow that will rapidly accelerate a fire and the high heat produced by burning pallets may lead to a failure of the rack assembly as the metal becomes fatigued.
+Pallets stored in racks have unrestricted airflow that will rapidly accelerate a fire.
+The high heat produced by burning pallets may also lead to a failure of the rack assembly as the metal becomes fatigued.

 Safety measures for storing pallets

 Minimize idle pallet storage

-- Accumulation of idle pallets can occur in any occupancy.
-It’s important to monitor the number of pallets and storage arrangements on an ongoing basis.
+- Accumulation of idle pallets can occur in any type of space.
+It’s important to monitor the number of pallets and the storage arrangements on an ongoing basis.
 This should be part of your regular fire safety inspection.

 - Idle pallet storage should be limited to the minimum needed to meet production demands.

 Store idle pallets outside

-- Outside storage of idle pallets is the preferred method from a fire protection standpoint.
-By locating pallets outside, away from buildings and other exposures, property loss from a pallet fire will be restricted to the pallets.
+- To help prevent fires, store idle pallets outside.
+By locating pallets outside in a secured location, away from buildings and other exposures, property loss from a pallet fire will be restricted to the pallets.

 - All outdoor piles must be separated from other combustible storage and buildings by 50 feet (15 metres).